Onion, Newburg (Organic)

 Allium cepa.
 Yellow Storage.
 110 days.

-To save seed, replant at least 20 onions in the second spring.
-Large, beautiful globe shaped flower stalks attract pollinators.
-Isolate from other onions by at least ½ mile.
+To save seed, replant at least 20 onions (to avoid inbreeding) in the second spring.
+Large, beautiful globe shaped flowers attract pollinators.
+Cut whole seed heads when they open and show the black seeds.
+Thresh gently and winnow to remove debris and hollow seeds.
+Isolate from other Alliums of the same species by at least ½ mile.